websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/exporting-user-data.md

 Data portability means that a User has the right to receive their personal data in a machine-readable format.

 The Control Panel's User Management system natively supports the export of a User's personal data to a ZIP file for download.
-The data format for the data files is XML.
+The format is in XML format.

 ## Exporting and Downloading